Kramin42/Kramell/dieselrobin/rules.md

 If you are unable to assign all your missions due to character/class/race makeup, we will swap a conflicting mission with an alternate mission for that tier that can be completed.

-TODO: implement a Kramell command for assigning bonus missions

 ## Scoring